-6 The requester will be asked to provide his or her full name, social security number, date and place of birth, telephone number, and e-mail address.
-After providing this information, the requester usually should be able to obtain access to the online form within one business day.
+5 The requester will be asked to provide his or her full name, social security number, date and place of birth, telephone number, and e-mail address.
+After providing this information, the requester (continued . . .)

-(d) A check or money order payable in the amount of \$ 200.007 to the U.S. Nuclear Regulatory Commission for each individual for whom the request for access has been submitted, and

-(e) If the requester or any individual who will have access to SGI believes they belong to one or more of the categories of individuals that are exempt from the criminal history records check and background check requirements, as stated in 10 CFR § 73.59, the requestor should also provide a statement specifically stating which exemption the requestor is invoking, and explaining the requestor's basis for believing that the exemption is applicable.
-While processing the request, the Office of Administration, Personnel Security Branch, will make a final determination whether the stated exemption applies.
+- (c) A completed Form FD-258 (fingerprint card), signed in original ink, and submitted in accordance with 10 CFR 73.57(d).
+Copies of Form FD-258 may be obtained by writing the Office of Information Services, U.S. Nuclear Regulatory Commission, Washington, D.C.
+20555-0001, by calling (301) 415-7232 or (301) 492-7311, or by email to Forms.Resource@nrc.gov.
+The fingerprint card will be used to satisfy the requirements of 10 CFR Part 2, 10 CFR 73.22(b)(1), and Section 149 of the Atomic Energy Act of 1954, as amended, which mandates that all persons with access to SGI must be fingerprinted for an FBI identification and criminal history records check; - (d) A check or money order payable in the amount of \$ 200.006 to the U.S. Nuclear Regulatory Commission for each individual for whom the request for access has been submitted, and - (e) If the requester or any individual who will have access to SGI believes they belong to one or more of the categories of individuals that are exempt from the criminal history records check and background check requirements in 10 CFR 73.59, the requestor should also provide a statement identifying which exemption the requestor is invoking and explaining the requestor's basis for believing that the exemption applies.
+While processing the request, the Office of Administration, Personnel Security Branch, will make a final determination whether the claimed exemption applies.
 Alternatively, the requestor may contact the Office of Administration for an evaluation of their exemption status prior to submitting their request.
-Persons who are exempt from the background check are not required to complete the SF-85 or Form FD-258, however, all other requirements for access to SGI, including the need to know, are still applicable.
+Persons who are exempt from the background check are not required to complete the SF-85 or Form FD-258;